Hair originates in the dermis, the skin layer just below the surface layer

 Q. Is there a way to test if you are an equol producer?
 I'm

-taking this.
-Also, after reading a couple of the daizden articles, I
+prostate health.
+After reading a couple of the daizden articles I

 forehead.
 I just thought I had caught a touch of the flu.
 Anyhow, I'm now

-thinking that I had a hot flash, becasue I'm taking too much daizden? hard
+thinking that I had a hot flash, because I'm taking too much daizden? hard

 to say, there aren't any guidelines for how much to take.
 Are the "herbal"